hiro2233/nuttx/apps/nshlib/README.txt

   Execute the sequence of NSH commands in the file referred to by <script-path>.

+o shutdown [--reboot]

+  Shutdown and power off the system or, optionally, reset and reboot the system immediately.
+This command depends on hardware support to power down or reset the system; one, both, or neither behavior may be supported.

+  NOTE: The shutdown command duplicates the behavior of the poweroff and reboot commands.

 o sleep <sec>

   Pause execution (sleep) of <sec> seconds.

+o time "<command>"

+  Perform command timing.
+This command will execute the following <command>
+  string and then show how much time was required to execute the command.
+  Time is shown with a resolution of 100 microseconds which may be beyond the resolution of many configurations.
+Note that the <command> must be enclosed in quotation marks if it contains spaces or other delimiters.

+  Example:

+    nsh> time "sleep 2"

+    2.0100 sec
+    nsh>

+  The additional 10 millseconds in this example is due to the way that the sleep command works: It always waits one system clock tick longer than requested and this test setup used a 10 millisecond periodic system timer.
+Sources of error could include various quantization errors, competing CPU usage,  and the additional overhead of the time command execution itself which is included in the total.

+  The reported time is the elapsed time from starting of the command to completion of the command.
+This elapsed time may not necessarily be just the processing time for the command.
+It may included interrupt level processing, for example.
+In a busy system, command processing could be delayed if pre-empted by other, higher priority threads competing for CPU time.
+So the reported time includes all CPU processing from the start of the command to its finish possibly including unrelated processing time during that interval.

+  Notice that:

+    nsh> time "sleep 2 &"
+    sleep [3:100]

+    0.0000 sec
+    nsh>

+  Since the sleep command is executed in background, the sleep command completes almost immediately.
+As opposed to the following where the time command is run in background with the sleep command:

+    nsh> time "sleep 2" &
+    time [3:100]
+    nsh>
+    2.0100 sec

 o unset <name>